Amayoo0/amayoo0.github.io/index.md

 During my career I have been acquiring experience with a wide variaty of programming languages such as C, C++, Java, Python, Matlab, VHDL... and others that I have learnt for myself like GIT, PHP, HTML, CSS...
 Take a look of my lastes projects in the [blog](https://amayoo0.github.io/blog/) tab.

-I consider myself a proactive and responsible person, willing to learn and with special interest in new comunication technologies and maching learning.
+I consider myself a proactive and responsible person, willing to learn and with special interest in new comunication technologies, machine learning and cybersecurity.
 Moreover, I have ability to work in group and learn either in team or on my own.